 As most box profile roofing comes in lengths of around 5.9m, to save slightly on material costs we are going to make our compost bin 1400mm square, giving us 100mm either side and also allowing us to get all four sides out of one roofing sheet.

-One final point to consider is if you are building a brand new compost heap, where should you put it?
+One final point to consider is if you are building a brand new compost bin, where should you put it?
 Depending on the size of your garden you may only have one place it can go, but if you have plenty of room then try to place it where it will get plenty of sun, especially if you are hot composting.

 Treating timber posts?